FabioChiodini/ProjectSpawnSwarmtc/README.md

 ## Service Discovery

-All the items created by the code are registered in the KV store of Consul to allw for further manipulation.
+All the items created by the code are registered in the KV store of Consul to allow for further manipulation.

-Here are some examples of the notation used:
+Following are some examples of the notation used.

+Main KV tree:

 ![Alt text](ConsulRegistration.png "ConsulRegistration")

+Example entry (with IP) for a Swarm "slave":

 ![Alt text](ConsulRegistration-2.png "ConsulRegistration-2")